 apt-get install idesk

 That's all there was to it.
 If you don't have idesk in your distribution,

 How Does Idesk Work?

-At left you see an example of idesk in conjunction with Fluxbox.
+Above you see an example of idesk in conjunction with Fluxbox.
 As

 nice as Fluxbox is, it doesn't provide iconic button support for launching